Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 What if you knew, just based on digital user behavior, that a user you were about to accelerate was 425% more likely to receive a medical downgrade if they went through additional screening?

+With billions of dollars at stake, it’s no wonder predicting risk and fraud is one of the hottest data science use cases in insurance.
 Luckily, with advances in data science and predictive analytics for insurance, you can know that and much more.
 ForMotiv is using Behavioral Data Science and predictive behavioral analytics to analyze digital user behavior to understand their intent for some of the largest life and P&C carriers in the world.
+Leading carriers are turning to solutions such as our Nondisclosure Solution, which is built to identify when applicants or agents are manipulating their applications to receive a lower rate during the digital underwriting process.
+Carriers can then triage applications in real-time to ensure they are underwriting the policy correctly.

-By measuring customer (or agents) “Digital Body Language” – i.e. hesitation, cognitive load, frustration, confusion, as well as keystrokes, idle time, mouse movements, copy/paste, corrections, etc. – ForMotiv correlates certain behaviors to genuine user behavior or malicious outcomes like risk and fraud and empowers the carriers to take action in real-time.
+By measuring customer (or agents) “Digital Body Language” i.e., hesitation, cognitive load, frustration, confusion, keystrokes, idle time, mouse movements, copy/paste, corrections, etc., ForMotiv correlates certain behaviors to genuine user behavior or malicious outcomes like misrepresentation, nondisclosure, risk, and fraud, and empowers the carriers to take action in real-time.

-The way a user fills out an application can be highly indicative of their actual risk versus the risk assumed by their final answers.
-ForMotiv customers are alerted of these behaviors in real-time and can dynamically change the experience to add or remove friction accordingly.
+The way a user fills out an application can be highly indicative of their true risk versus the risk determined by the final answers they submit.
+ForMotiv customers are alerted to these behaviors in real time and can dynamically change the experience to add or remove friction accordingly.

-It’s the difference between preventative vs. reactive medicine.
+It’s analogous to the difference between preventative and reactive medicine.
 Wouldn’t you rather be proactive than wait until there is an expensive claim in the future?

 Behavioral Data Science, not to be confused with behavioral biometrics, is great for predicting user intent, assessing new customer risk, and comparing each new user to every other user that came before them.
 It uses predictive behavioral analytics to measure how unknown user John Smith compares to the millions of other applicants and their outcomes and predicts what John Smith’s likely outcome is.